swaxi/GEOL-QMAPS/README.md

 > [!TIP]
 > *We do not consider QFieldCloud, released by the developers of the QField app, which provides an alternative online method for synchronising and merging data collected in QField within online storage because annual fees apply for full access to cloud functionalities.<br>
-> Yet, please not that another option is to run a local copy of QFieldCloud (available at [https://github.com/opengisch/qfieldcloud](https://github.com/opengisch/qfieldcloud)) on a private server or virtual machine.*
+> Yet, please note that another option is to run a local copy of QFieldCloud (available at [https://github.com/opengisch/qfieldcloud](https://github.com/opengisch/qfieldcloud)) on a private server or virtual machine.*

 ### *5.1.
 Architecture of the QGIS Mapping Template*
 #### 5.1.1.
 Repository Content